In New Zealand, approximately 160 women develop cervical cancer each year, and about 50 die from it.

 - HPV: Infection with the human papillomavirus is the most important risk factor for cervical cancer.

-- NOT having regular smear tests increases a woman's risk of developing cervical cancer as early changes to cells go undetected.
+- NOT having regular cervical screening increases a woman's risk of developing cervical cancer as early changes to cells go undetected.

 - Smoking tobacco is a factor in causing many types of cancer, including cervical cancer.
 Women who smoke are twice as likely as non-smokers to develop cervical cancer.